I Replaced Opus 4.7 With a Free Chinese AI (INSANE)

 01

 Start with this video's job: This video demonstrates running the free MiMo (Xiaomi) V2.5 Pro model inside Claude Code via OpenRouter, combined with the creator's Astro Builder skill and the Superpowers plugin, to generate a full Astro business website with images, a Turso database, lead-gen forms, and an admin login.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:14, where the video says: “going to be testing out Mimo inside Claude code, but with a couple of differences.
 So, this is Mimo Claude code inside, sorry, uh using Astro builder skill, right?
 This is a completely free skill that you can...”

 02